tunderscoreyler9/us-healthcare-cost-analysis/README.md

 ```

 ### 3. Data Preparation
-- Place the KFF dataset files in the `data/raw/` directory.
+- The KFF dataset files are in the `data/raw/` directory.
-- Ensure files are named correctly according to their years.
+- Files are named correctly according to their years.
-- Run the data loading notebook first to prepare datasets.
+- Run the data loading notebook (`01_data_loading.ipynb`) first to prepare datasets.

 ### Analysis Components